mapbox/mapbox-gl-js/ISSUE_TEMPLATE.md

 If you are requesting a new feature or suggesting a big change, please:
  - Copy the Mapbox GL RFC template into this ticket and fill out as much as you can https://raw.githubusercontent.com/mapbox/mapbox-gl-js/master/RFC_TEMPLATE.md
  - Make the issue title a succinct but specific description of your use case or the desired functionality.
 Bad: "More clustering options".
 Good: "Compute and expose aggregated values when clustering GeoJSON".
+ - If a change to shaders or the style specification is required, clearly mark the issue as a cross-platform issue so that this project’s maintainers know to apply the “cross platform” label.
 -->

 **mapbox-gl-js version**: